-You will be required to take two exams in order to complete this course; one midterm and one final exam.
+You will be required to take four exams in order to complete this course.
 The final exam is not cumulative and will focus on the material covered in the reading chapters designated for the second half of the class.
 The examinations are closed book and require a proctor.
-In addition to the exams, you will be required to submit five written essay assignments (preferably typed).
+In addition to the exams, you will be required to submit eight written essay assignments (preferably typed).